legal resources necessary to hold negligent facilities accountable.

-A North Carolina nursing home abuse or neglect lawyer at Nursing Home Law Center at (800) 926-7565 is here to help victims and surviving family members.
+The North Carolina nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 are here to help victims and surviving family members.
 Contact us today to schedule an initial free case evaluation to discuss filing a compensation case.

 The State’s Poor Caregiving Track Record